 How to find influencers in your niche

-One of the easiest and best ways to find influencers is using influencer marketing platforms.
+One of the easiest and best ways to find influencers is by using influencer marketing platforms and marketplaces.
 These platforms connect brands and influencers, and as a brand, you have access to a huge database of influencers.

-Ainfluencer, for example, is a marketplace with thousands of influencers.
+Ainfluencer, for example, is an influencer marketplace with thousands of influencers.
 You can compare and invite influencers based on the number of followers, location, category, engagement rate, etc.

 Check out this video to see how Ainfluencer works: